exploreborders/LocalRAG/README.md

 ## Architecture

-- **Document Processing**: Documents are loaded, chunked, and embedded using sentence-transformers
+- **Document Processing**: Documents are parsed using Docling for superior text extraction, then chunked and embedded using all-MiniLM-L6-v2
 - **Storage**: Chunks and metadata stored in PostgreSQL, embeddings indexed in Elasticsearch
 - **Retrieval**: Hybrid search combining vector similarity and BM25 text search
 - **Generation**: Context from retrieved documents fed to Ollama LLMs for answer generation